-The annual Special Olympics Law Enforcement Torch Run is set for Friday, April 24th at 9 a.m.
+The annual Special Olympics Law Enforcement Torch Run is set for this Friday, April 8th at 9 a.m.
 It will start at the Florida Keys Community College Public Safety Building on Stock Island at 9 a.m.

 Local law enforcement agencies and members of the community will run in a group through the streets of Key West carrying the Special Olympics torch in a kick off to the Florida State Special Olympics games.